aa755/decoding-human-body/_posts/2023-06-25-do-vaccines-cause-autism.md

 is currently doing a trial to investigate whether the [BCG vaccine can cure type-1 diabetes](https://www.faustmanlab.org/wp-content/uploads/2022/02/Peds-Trial-Brochure.pdf).

 The Bandim research group also found some unexpected harms, but only for non-live vaccines, e.g. IPV, HepB, and DTP.
-(The virus in IPV (inactivated polio vaccine) and HepB vaccines have been killed and the immune system normally does not respond significantly to those dead viruses unless an adjuvant like aluminium is added to kill a "small number of" human cells at the injection site, which makes the immune system mount a strong response.
+(The virus in IPV (inactivated polio vaccine) and HepB vaccines have been killed and the immune system normally does not respond significantly to those dead viruses unless an adjuvant like aluminium is added to kill a "small number" of human cells at the injection site, which makes the immune system mount a strong response.
-It may be a very clever idea but human bodies are so complex that clever ideas usually have unforeseen consequences.)
+It may be a very clever idea but human bodies are so complex that even clever ideas usually have unforeseen consequences.)
 Live virus vaccines do not need any adjuvant as the body already mounts a strong immune response to the live replicating but attenuated virus in the vaccines.
-(Dead-virus vaccines seem to use a novel mechanism that is much more different from what our bodies evolved to deal with.)
 The Bandim research group found that the non-live vaccines have the exact opposite effect on non-target diseases as the live vaccines.
 Although they protect against the target disease, they make children *more* vulnerable to death from other diseases.

 As far as I know, the most solid proof of this phenomenon comes from [this paper](https://www.thelancet.com/journals/ebiom/article/PIIS2352-3964(17)30046-4/fulltext).
 It is an accidental quasi-randomized trial enabled by the way the DTP vaccine was first rolled out in Guinea-Bissau in 1981.
-The "vaccine appointments" were made based on birthdays.
+The vaccine appointments were made based on birthdays.
 As a result, some kids got the DTP vaccine at 3 months of age and some got it at 5 months of age (and some in between), leaving a small window to do a comparison.
 They found that getting DTP was associated with 5x more deaths than the not-yet-DTP-vaccinated children (9.98x among girls, 3.93x among boys).

 The only possible confounder here is the birthday of a child.
 It is theoretically possible that somehow the parents likely to have healthier babies conceived their babies